WeblateOrg/weblate/docs/admin/backup.rst

 better than Django backup, and it restores complete tables with all their data.

-You can restore this backup in a newer Weblate release, it will perform all the necessary migrations when running in :djadmin:`django:migrate`.
+You can restore this backup in a newer Weblate release, it will perform all the necessary migrations when running in :wladmin:`migrate`.
 Please consult :doc:`upgrade` on more detailed info on how to upgrade between versions.

 Django database backup